helm/charts/stable/odoo/README.md

 ## Using an external database

-Sometimes you may want to have Odoo connect to an external database rather than installing one inside your cluster, e.g. to use a managed database service, or use run a single database server for all your applications.
+Sometimes you may want to have Odoo connect to an external database rather than installing one inside your cluster, e.g. to use a managed database service, or use a single database server for all your applications.
 To do this, the chart allows you to specify credentials for an external database under the [`externalDatabase` parameter](#configuration).
 You should also disable the PostgreSQL installation with the `postgresql.enabled` option.
 For example:

 ```console
 $ helm install stable/odoo \